A priori and a posteriori: Examples

-A priori

-Philosophical a priori example

 Consider the proposition: "If George V reigned at least four days, then he reigned more than three days."
-This is something that one knows a priori because it expresses a statement that one can derive by reason alone.
+This is an a priori statement, as the fact that four is greater than three can be known through reason alone.

-Linguistic a priori example

-Consider the proposition: Most nonsense words are created from scratch.
-Klingon, Aui and Solresol are completely made-up.

-A posteriori

-Philosophical a posteriori example

-Consider the proposition: "George V reigned from 1910 to 1936."
-This is something that (if true) one must come to know a posteriori because it expresses an empirical fact unknowable by reason alone.
+In contrast, consider the proposition: "George V reigned from 1910 to 1936."
+This is something that (if true) one must come to know a posteriori because it expresses a historical fact reliant on empirical evidence of the real-life figure, and therefore unknowable by reason alone.

-Linguistic a posteriori example

-Consider the proposition: When making an artificial language, all words are from other languages but the affixes are completely made-up.

 Aprioricity, analyticity and necessity

 Relation to the analytic–synthetic distinction

 Several philosophers, in reaction to Immanuel Kant, sought to explain a priori knowledge without appealing to what Paul Boghossian describes as "a special faculty [intuition] ... that has never been described in satisfactory terms."
 One theory, popular among the logical positivists of the early 20th century, is what Boghossian calls the "analytic explanation of the a priori".
 The distinction between analytic and synthetic propositions was first introduced by Kant.
 While his original distinction was primarily drawn in terms of conceptual containment, the contemporary version of such distinction primarily involves, as American philosopher Willard Van Orman Quine put it, the notions of "true by virtue of meanings and independently of fact."

 Analytic propositions are considered true by virtue of their meaning alone, while a posteriori propositions by virtue of their meaning and of certain facts about the world.
 According to the analytic explanation of the a priori, all a priori knowledge is analytic; so a priori knowledge need not require a special faculty of pure intuition, since it can be accounted for simply by one's ability to understand the meaning of the proposition in question.
 More simply, proponents of this explanation claimed to have reduced a dubious metaphysical faculty of pure reason to a legitimate linguistic notion of analyticity.

 The analytic explanation of a priori knowledge has undergone several criticisms.
 Most notably, Quine argues that the analytic–synthetic distinction is illegitimate:But for all its a priori reasonableness, a boundary between analytic and synthetic statements simply has not been drawn.
 That there is such a distinction to be drawn at all is an unempirical dogma of empiricists, a metaphysical article of faith.

 Although the soundness of Quine's proposition remains uncertain, it had a powerful effect on the project of explaining the a priori in terms of the analytic.